 Traditional analytics tools were built for a click-based world.
 Measuring AEO success requires expanding your metrics:

 - Google Search Console impressions vs clicks.
 If impressions are rising but clicks are flat or declining, your content is likely appearing in AI Overviews or featured snippets.
-That is actually success — you are visible, even without the click.
+That can still be success - you are visible, even without the click.

 - Brand search volume.
 Track how often people search your exact business name over time.
 If AEO is working, brand awareness grows because people see your name in AI answers and then search for you directly later.